robur-coop/unipi/README.md

 ## Installing as binary

-There are not yet any binaries available, but work is underway to provide reproducible binaries.
+There are binaries available at [Reproducible OPAM builds](https://builds.robur.coop/), see [Reproducible MirageOS unikernel builds](https://hannes.nqsb.io/Posts/ReproducibleOPAM) for a detailed description.

 ## Questions?